 HARO is a free service that gives reporters a large database of resources for their stories and daily opportunities for people who can help them secure quality coverage.
 It’s also an excellent way to build a high-quality backlink.

 With HARO, reporters can reach out to you, which is totally the opposite of the previous B2B link building strategies.
 Some of the most popular news websites that use HARO to find quality links are Mashable, Wall Street Journal, Time, and the New York Times.

 Signing up for HARO is easy.
 All you need is an email address.
 Next, you need to select what type of resources you provide.

-For using the free version, you’ll get up to 3 requests per week.
+When using the free version, you get up to 3 requests per week.
 To make the best use out of HARO for your B2B link building strategy, you need to: